arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Poland’s</strong> president, Andrzej Duda, said it was “very likely” that a missile which hit a farm in Przewodow, close to the country’s border with Ukraine, was fired by Ukrainian air-defence.
-Both Russia and Ukraine use Russian-made missiles, leading to uncertainty about its origins.
-Leaders of the G7 and Western countries at the G20 held emergency meetings about the matter; [NATO](https://www.economist.com/europe/poland-will-play-an-outsized-role-in-western-efforts-to-assist-ukraine/21808064) and the UN Security Council will also meet on Wednesday.
+<strong>NATO’s</strong> secretary-general, Jens Stoltenberg, said that it is “likely” that a missile that hit a farm in [Poland](https://www.economist.com/europe/poland-will-play-an-outsized-role-in-western-efforts-to-assist-ukraine/21808064) was fired by Ukraine’s air-defence force.
+He added that it was “not Ukraine’s fault”, since the country was defending itself against Russian missile attacks.
+At a press conference after an emergency NATO meeting Mr Stoltenberg said that the alliance&#x27;s “top priority” is providing air defences to Ukraine.

 <strong>Donald Trump</strong> [announced](https://www.economist.com/united-states/2022/11/16/of-course-donald-trump-is-running-again) that he would run for the American presidency again, in <strong>2024</strong>.
 In a speech at his Mar-a-Lago home in Florida, Mr Trump said that the country had been “brought to its knees” by Joe Biden.
 He focused less on the lie that the election of 2020 had been stolen from him, but added a twist: China interfered on Mr Biden’s behalf, he said.
 After many of the [candidates he favoured](https://www.economist.com/united-states/2022/11/09/the-rise-of-ron-desanctimonious) in last week’s midterm elections foundered, some senior Republicans dared to counsel Mr Trump against running again.